Outside the regime, not exempt from it.

 What this means for borrowers

-In practical terms, a Credicorp loan to a UK limited company or LLP is unregulated business credit.
+In practical terms, a Creditcorp loan to a UK limited company or LLP is unregulated business credit.
 That has three consequences a borrower should know about:

 - No FCA authorisation is required for the lender to make the loan.
 Credicorp Limited is not authorised by the Financial Conduct Authority and does not need to be.